Find an English-speaking doctor in Berlin near you

 Notruf – Emergency numbers:

-If you feel like you need an English-speaking doctor for a medical emergency that doesn’t need to rush you to the hospital, you also can call 116 117.
+- You also can call 116 117, when the medical emergency doesn’t need a rush to the hospital.
 You will be connected to a central call-center that can guide you to the nearest practice operating outside of normal working hours.

 The road often starts with a general practitioner before the specialist